Skip to main content

 RADIUS Attributes

-When an access policy is configured with RADIUS server, authentication is performed using PAP.
+When an access policy is configured with a RADIUS server, authentication is performed using PAP.
 The following attributes are present in the Access-Request messages sent from MS switch to the RADIUS server.

 • User-Name